 The Class of 2022 completed over 12,700 pro bono hours.

-In 2020, our Public Interest Law Foundation funded over 86% of all applicants for summer public interest internships.
+In 2022, our Public Interest Law Foundation funded 100% of all eligible applicants for unpaid summer public interest internships.

-In 2020, 100% of eligible applicants to BC Law's Francis X. Bellotti Loan Repayment and Forgiveness Program (LRAP) received assistance.
+In 2022, 100% of eligible applicants to BC Law's Francis X. Bellotti Loan Repayment and Forgiveness Program (LRAP) received awards covering 60% of their monthly loan payments for the year.

-The annual Drinan Family Fund Award is also available to a graduating student who will pursue a career in public interest.
+The annual Drinan Family Fund Award is also available to a graduating student who will pursue a career in public interest, providing $20,000 in loan repayment over two years after graduation.

 BC Law graduates have received prestigious post-graduate fellowships in public interest, including the Skadden Fellowship, the Equal Justice Works Fellowship, the Immigrant Justice Corps Fellowship, and the Presidential Management Fellowship.

-Nearly 20% of the Class of 2020 participated in the Public Interest Designation Program.
+Over 20% of the Class of 2022 participated in the Public Interest Designation Program.